 This product is more of a convenience play for men looking for something to store their tools in.

-The shave bowl itself has a pretty basic design and great for soaking shave soaps in and creating lather.
+The shaving bowl itself has a pretty basic design and great for soaking shave soaps in and creating lather.

 Since it is stainless steel, don’t expect a lot of heat retention.

 For the price, you’ll get a lot for your dollar.
-This would be a great option for beginners because you have the option to get it with a shaving brush and save some $$$.
+This would be an excellent option for beginners because you have the opportunity to get it with a shaving brush and save some $$$.

-Men looking to save a few $$$ can opt for the RoyalShave Cermic.
+Men looking to save a few $$$ can opt for the RoyalShave Ceramic.

 This shaving bowl is compact with only a 3.5” opening and 2” deep.
-The compact size will fit snugly on the palm of your hand.
+The small size will fit snugly on the palm of your hand.